 - The 3M adhesive will create a secure bond on most every headphone metal/plastic/mesh.

 - Please be aware that 3M does not stick well to rubberized surfaces.

 - Make sure the headphone surface is cleaned with an alcohol pad (included with every ModMic purchase) and the 3M pad is untouched before attachment (oils from your skin can weaken the adhesive).

-- For “difficult” surfaces such as open mesh designs, 3M recommends warming the adhesive, pressing it to the surface for 30 seconds, then letting it cure for an hour before regular use.
+- For “difficult” surfaces such as open mesh designs, 3M recommends warming the adhesive, pressing it to the surface for 30 seconds, then letting it cure for at least an hour before regular use.

 - Both the boom shape and length - including the length of the boom located behind the Boom Clasp - are adjustable so the microphone will always be where you need it.

 - When all else fails, contact our support and be assured our Warranty has you covered!

 Here's a video that goes over it all: